 integrative counselling model and personal style". (ibid, page 28).

 I believe I am more like the second

 supervisor mentioned above, rather than the first.

-At the moment my work is regularly supervised by Dr David
+At the moment (June 2015) my work is supervised by Dr Clare Lennie, at the University

 based on his perceptions.
 Prior to that time, my work was supervised by a series of REBT/CBT oriented individuals, like